Not another gin??!

-During the research Helen also discovered several recipes dating back to the 1790s and is excited to be using these to produce several of her blends.
-Our gin is made by hand, by Helen, using her lovely little copper pot still.
+During her research Helen also discovered several recipes dating back to the 1790s and is excited to be using these to produce several of her blends.
+Maiden gins are made by hand, by Helen, using her lovely little copper pot still.
 The still is named Arwen (nothing to do with Lord of the Rings, more about 'Awen' but with a slightly different spelling!)
 (Click here for more information on the history of distilling in Maidstone.)

 About the gin, distillery and distiller…